Less is More: DocString Compression in Code Generation: Empirical Study

 (1) \underline{Effectiveness}.
-As can be seen from the table, at lower compression rates, such as 10\%, the efficacy degradation of most models is not significant.
-Taking the efficacy of CodeGeeX4 model on HumanEval dataset as an example, the original efficacy is 60.37\%, the efficacy even can up to 62.20\% at 10\% compression rate using Selective\_Context.
-Moreover, the efficacy can up to 62.80\% at 10\% compression rate using LLMLingua2.
-This shows that after compressing away some of the redundant information, the model still understands the task requirements better and generates correct code.
-This verifies that there is indeed redundant information in DocString that can be compressed without affecting the correctness of the generated code too much.
+As can be seen from the table, with a 10\% compression rate, most models maintain comparable or even improved Pass@1 scores relative to their original performance.
+Taking the Pass@1 of CodeGeeX4 model on HumanEval dataset as an example, the original Pass@1 is 60.37\%, the Pass@1 even can up to 62.20\% at 10\% compression rate using Selective\_Context.
+Moreover, the Pass@1 can up to 62.80\% at 10\% compression rate using LLMLingua2.

+However, this improvement is not universal across all datasets.
+Notably, on the BigCodeBench dataset, most models show a decrease in Pass@1 scores after compression.
+We attribute this phenomenon to the inherent complexity and diversity of DocStrings across different datasets.

+These mixed results suggest that, while some DocStrings contain redundant information that can be safely compressed without compromising performance, the effectiveness of compression is highly dependent on the dataset characteristics.
+This observation highlights the importance of considering dataset-specific features when applying compression techniques.

 (2) \underline{Limitations}.
-As the compression rate increases further, the efficacy degradation trend becomes obvious.
-For example, the efficacy of the CodeGeeX4 model on the HumanEval dataset decreases to 49.39\% at a compression rate of 40\% using Selective\_Context, and to 37.20\% at a compression rate of 40\% using LLMLingua2.
+As the compression rate increases further, the Pass@1 degradation trend becomes obvious.
+For example, the Pass@1 of the CodeGeeX4 model on the HumanEval dataset decreases to 49.39\% at a compression rate of 40\% using Selective\_Context, and to 37.20\% at a compression rate of 40\% using LLMLingua2.
 This suggests that existing compression methods, while removing more information, may also remove semantic information that is critical for the model to generate correct code.

 (3) \underline{Code generation after removing DocString}.
 Interestingly, even in extreme cases, such as in the MBPP dataset, at 100\% compression (i.e., DocString is completely removed), the models are still able to generate a certain percentage of correct code.
 This may indicate that in addition to DocString, other elements in the function signature, such as method name, carry important semantic information that is sufficient to guide the model in generating code that functional correct~\cite{ding2024code, yang2024important}.
 This phenomenon is explored further in Section~\ref{sec:discuss}, as it relates to the deeper mechanisms of how the model utilizes different types of cue information to generate code.